richardgaywood/paydata.org/content/sprawlrunners/irl/downtime.md

 {{% /boxout %}}

 {{% boxout type="action" title="Stand-in" %}}
 Sometimes, a Support roll won't cut it.
 If you really want to show up for your friends who're in a tight spot, you can also choose to do a roll on their behalf -- eg. the team's face might lead a tricky negotiation so that the street sam can complete a Change The World task.
-The face steps in, and rolls their Persusastion instead of the street sam's.
+The face steps in, and rolls their Persuasion instead of the street sam's.

 This, however, takes an entire Downtime Action from you, for just one roll, and the person you're helping has to spend an Action too -- you have to work on this together.
 On the other hand, if they can think of a relevant skill, the person you're helping does at least get to roll Support on your roll, so that's something.
 {{% /boxout %}}